alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 ###Exercise 6
 ####Verify the merge
 1. Switch back to your terminal window
   2. make sure you are in the master branch
+  3. `git branch`
   3. `git checkout master`
 4. Switch to `ATOM` Editor.
   5. Take a look at the `README.md` file.
 Notice that you do not see the changes that you made.
 6. Switch back to terminal window
 7. `git pull`
 8. Switch back to `ATOM` and view the `README.md` file.
 Do you see the changes that got merged.